dataGrid

 selectionMode

-Sets the data grid’s selection mode.
+Sets the selection mode.
+Possible values: SINGLE, MULTI.

 Handlers